SwagmasterMatt/leaflet-challenge/README.md

 Popup Info: When clicked, each marker displays a popup containing details such as the location, magnitude, and date of the earthquake.
 A link to further event details is also provided.

 # Legend Creation
-S
-tatic Legend: A static legend is added to the bottom right of the map to interpret the depth-based color-coding scheme for the markers.
+Static Legend: A static legend is added to the bottom right of the map to interpret the depth-based color-coding scheme for the markers.
 By integrating the aforementioned components, this application serves as a comprehensive tool for visualizing and understanding real-time earthquake occurrences across the globe.